bahkadomos/approveme_api/README.md

 # `GET` /api/1.0/get_status?id=`<id>`
 Get status of created task.

+**Attention**: you have 20 minutes to get the result of the task.
+After that, the task will be deleted.

 ## Request
 **Url params:**
 | Name | Type | Required | Description |